asharma93/midwife-js/README.md

 development setup.

 An example of Gruntfile.js and package.json has been added, prefixed with 'example'.
-Be sure to remove these once you have set this up correctly.
+Be sure to remove these once you have set them up correctly.

 Included a testServer.js file so you can effeciently debug your tests in the browser.
 Remember to change the configuration slightly (i.e. port number, dirname etc..).

 ====================
-Development Tips ===
+Development Tips
 ====================

 1) 	Ensure a .gitignore file is in place to prevent